Organic Italian Oyster Mushroom Sawdust Spawn

 Recommended use:

-- Italian oyster sawdust spawn can be used for log projects and/or outdoor beds, containers, and buckets.
+- Italian oyster sawdust spawn can be used for log projects and/or outdoor bed, container, and bucket projects.

-- This is not a mushroom grow kit.
-Italian oyster sawdust spawn must combined with a substrate (like straw) or used in log inoculation in order to fruit.
+- Italian oyster sawdust spawn must combined with a substrate (like straw) or used in log inoculation in order to fruit.

 Upon receiving your spawn: